John Thompson House (Highland, New York): Design and architecture

 A massive four-tier brass Italian gasolier (chandelier) in the living room is decorated with grape clusters that turned on the gas and women that hold up the glass globes.
 The chandelier is similar to one at Victoria Mansion (aka the Morse Libby House), in Portland, Maine.
 The lighting was originally gas and has since been converted to electricity.

 The house's eight-foot double-hung windows contribute to the vertical Victorian design.
 The windows on the first floor include solid-wood interior folding shutters that fit into side pockets when folded in to let in the natural light.
 This innovation was added during the Victorian era to meet the preferences of the period to keep rooms dark and the thick walls made closing exterior shutters difficult to close.

 The house was originally accompanied by a wood-frame gate house, stone barn and stone carriage house with a carriage pit to fix the underside of the carriages.
 The Thompson's gardener lived in a carriage apartment above the garage.
 The grounds have since been subdivided.
 The main house sits on 4.5 acre and continues to be paired with the garage and gardener's apartment, while the barn and gate house have since been converted to single-family houses.

 Grounds

-While the property upon which the house was built was deeded to Electa in 1864 (See below under "House and History of Residents"), additional property from the house to the Hudson River was deeded in 1876.
+While the property upon which the house was built was deeded to Electa in 1864, additional property from the house to the Hudson River was deeded in 1876.
 The Thompson family enjoyed riding horses along bridle paths on the property that led to a bluff overlooking the Hudson.